 (f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-Your Directors take this opportunity to place on record their appreciation to thecontribution made by the employees to the working of the company.
+Your Directors take this opportunity to place on record their appreciation to thecontribution made by the employees towards overall growth of the company.